 While glass baking trays offer numerous benefits, it’s essential to understand their limitations to ensure a safe and successful baking experience.
 The most significant concern is thermal shock.
 Glass can shatter when exposed to sudden, extreme temperature changes.
 This means you should never place a cold glass dish directly into a hot oven, nor should you transfer a hot glass dish to a cold surface or run cold water over it.
 Always allow glass bakeware to come to room temperature before preheating it with your oven.

 Another key consideration is heat distribution.
 Glass is a slower conductor of heat compared to metal.
 While it retains heat exceptionally well, it can also lead to less even baking, particularly for items like cakes, cookies, or quick breads where a consistent, rapid heat transfer is crucial.
 You might notice edges browning or even drying out before the center is fully cooked.
 For some recipes, you may need to adjust your baking temperature down by about 25°F (15°C) and increase baking time slightly to compensate for glass’s slower heating properties.
-Additionally, glass bakeware is heavier and more fragile than metal, requiring careful handling and storage.
+Glass bakeware is heavier and more fragile than metal, requiring careful handling and storage.
 It is also not suitable for stovetop use (unless specifically stated for tempered models) or induction cooktops.

 Your Guide to Selecting the Perfect Glass Baking Tray